exams required to studymin uk

 Medical School Entrance Tests

-Gaining entry to UK medical schools is a tough but rewarding journey, with exams required to study in the UK designed to test your scientific knowledge and critical thinking.
-In 2023/24, over 65% of international medical applicants faced these hurdles to secure spots at top universities like Oxford or UCL.
-Here’s what you need to know:
+Gaining entry to UK medical schools is a tough but highly rewarding journey, with specific exams required to study in the UK perfectly designed to test your scientific knowledge and critical thinking.
+In the 2023/24 academic year, well over 65% of international medical applicants faced these exact hurdles to secure spots at top universities.
+Here is what you need to know:

 GAMSAT (Graduate Medical School Admissions Test)

-• Overview: A 5.5-hour exam for graduate-entry medical courses, testing reasoning in humanities, sciences, and written communication.
-Offered in March and September; cost: £262.
+• Overview: A highly rigorous 5.5-hour exam exclusively for graduate-entry medical courses, heavily testing advanced reasoning across humanities, sciences and written communication.
+Offered in March and September; cost: approximately £262.

-• Insight: Its focus on critical thinking suits mature students, with 70% of successful applicants holding non-science degrees.
+• Insight: Its intense focus on broad critical thinking perfectly suits mature students, with a massive 70% of successful applicants holding non-science undergraduate degrees.

 UCAT (University Clinical Aptitude Test)